GA-SEB-8/Unit-03-Week07-Day05/mern-stack-crud-app-group-project/project-requirements/README.md

 - The front-end application is built with React.
 - MongoDB is used as the database management system.
 - The back-end and front-end applications implement JWT token-based authentication to sign up, sign in, and sign out users.
-- Authorization is implemented across the front-end and back-end.
+- (OPTIONAL) Authorization is implemented across the front-end and back-end.
 Guest users (those not signed in) should not be able to create, update, or delete data in the application or access functionality allowing those actions.
 - The project has at least two data entities in addition to the User model.
 At least one entity must have a relationship with the User model.
 - The project has full CRUD functionality on both the back-end and front-end.
 - The front-end application does not hold any secret keys.
 Public APIs that require secret keys must be accessed from the back-end application.